-TESOL is the internationally-recognized industry certificate that many countries require for you to teach English internationally.
-This course is intended to provide students with the understanding and skills needed to effectively teach English to speakers of other languages.
-TESOL covers all aspects of language learning: reading, writing, speaking, listening, viewing, and representing, all within classroom settings, for learners of all ages and abilities.
+TESOL is an internationally-recognized industry certificate that many countries require for you to teach English internationally.
+This course is intended to provide students with the understanding and skills needed to effectively teach English to speakers of other languages and prepare them for their TESOL designation exam.

 - Examine the ten major methodologies in English language instruction